IMenkachev/FileUploadApp/README.md

 ### Getting Started
 The following settings are configured in the application configuration file (**FileUploadSettings**):

-- TargetDirectory: Directory path for saving uploaded files.
+- TargetDirectory: Directory path for saving uploaded files (self-generated with the first request).
-- JsonOutputPath: Directory path for storing JSON-converted files.
+- JsonOutputPath: Directory path for storing JSON-converted files (self-generated with the first request).
 - UploadEndpointPath: Path for the upload endpoint.
 - KestrelMaxRequestBodySize: Maximum request body size, set to 50 MB for this API.